 Something that is cool about this screen is that it will tell you whether or not your cards have foreign transaction fees.

 If they don’t have foreign transaction fees, that means that you won’t be charged extra to process a transaction in a foreign country.
 If they do have foreign transaction fees, you will be charged 3% for the transaction.
 That means that if you make a purchase of $100, you will be charged an extra $3 foreign transaction fee.

-If you want a solid credit card that does NOT have foreign transaction fees look into getting the Chase Sapphire Preferred, which comes with a 60,000 point bonus (after meeting the minimum spend requirements).
+If you want a solid credit card that does NOT have foreign transaction fees look into getting the Chase Sapphire Preferred, which comes with a 60,000 point bonus (after meeting the minimum spend requirements of $4,000 in the first 3 months).
 This is worth over $700 when you use your points toward travel and can be worth over $1,000 if you use points for premium airfare redemptions!

 Once you click to move onto the next step, you will then be able to verify your travel notification and submit it.